Find out more today

 • Book 1-1 video coaching sessions and mentoring for your cases, directly with Dr Vandana Katyal, Orthodontist (unparalleled service). *Available on select days during business hours.

-• Feel supported with our after hours monthly interactive case-discussion webinars (our most loved feature). *Recordings are provided for any missed webinars so you never miss an event.
+• Feel supported with our after-hours monthly (sometime fortnightly!) interactive case-discussion webinars (our most loved feature). *Recordings are provided for any missed webinars so you never miss an event.

 • Suits all levels of experience, from beginners to advanced with our unique & individualised learning methods.